 Voice is Now One of Many Channels

 As the importance of these non-voice channels grew, there was an open debate.
 Should a company handle them by extending the call center or by extending the CRM system?
-The fact that CRM systems like Salesforce were quicker to switch to a cloud approach with open APIs, compared to the slow-moving call centers, meant that CRM won this toss-up.
-Thus the take-over began.
+The fact that CRM systems like Salesforce were quicker to switch to a cloud approach with open APIs, compared to the slow-moving call centers, meaning that CRM won this toss-up.
+Thus the takeover began.